Storage in Managed Service for MongoDB

 - Write queries stop being allowed on the host.
 You can only make read queries.

-- If the host was a primary replica before switching to read-only mode, this role will be automatically assigned to another cluster host, because the primary replica role requires permission to write to the disk.
+- If the host was a primary replica before switching to read-only mode, this role will be automatically assigned to another cluster host as the primary replica should be able to write to the disk.

-If the amount of data in the cluster keeps growing, all hosts will switch to read-only mode one by one and the cluster will stop accepting data to write.
+If the cluster's data volume keeps growing, all hosts will enter read-only mode one by one and the cluster will eventually stop accepting data for writing.

 Maintaining a cluster in operable condition